eferri65/Getting-and-Cleaning-Data/README.md

     $ SummaryMean_ fBodyAccMag-std()              : num  -0.798 -0.975 -0.968 -0.937 -0.963 ...
     $ SummaryMean_ fBodyAccMag-meanFreq()         : num  0.0864 0.2663 0.237 0.2417 0.292 ...

-Impottant Notes:
+Note 1: Per requested, I extracted the columns which represents the measurements on the `mean and standard deviation for each measurement`.
+I intentionally excluded  the `angle` columns where the `Mean` is a paramenter.

-* I decided to filter out the following 9 columns containing "BobyBody", that is "Body" repeated twice as I point out in the Codebook, because I could not explain that scenario:
+Note 2: I decided to filter out the following 9 columns containing "BobyBody", that is "Body" repeated twice as I point out in the Codebook, because I could not explain that scenario:

     $ SummaryMean_ fBodyBodyAccJerkMag-mean()     : num  -0.933 -0.985 -0.976 -0.962 -0.977 ...
     $ SummaryMean_ fBodyBodyAccJerkMag-std()      : num  -0.922 -0.985 -0.975 -0.958 -0.976 ...